mesonbuild/meson/docs/markdown/Reference-manual.md

 [`run_command()`](#run_command).
 It has the following methods:

-- `compiled()` if true, the compilation succeeded, if false it did not and the other methods return unspecified data
+- `compiled()` if true, the compilation succeeded, if false it did not and the other methods return unspecified data.
+This is only available for `compiler.run()` results.
 - `returncode()` the return code of executing the compiled binary
 - `stderr()` the standard error produced when the command was run
 - `stdout()` the standard out produced when the command was run